tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you analyzed and handled when the whole system fails (irrespective of the reason)

 - Have you analyzed and handled the case when any sub-component of the system fails (irrespective of the reason)

+- Have you examined that you have not over architectured or under architectured the system